-- Call a friend or relative to take over for a while, then get away and get some rest - Domestic Violence - There are five tasks in helping victims of domestic violence - Ask questions - Assess woman's safety - Report to law enforcement - > Refer her to those who can provide more help - Chart the violence and referrals - Avoid using the words "domestic violence", "abused", or "battered" when speaking with victim - Counsel parent on impact of domestic violence on children: - > may be injured during an incident of parental violence - may be traumatized by fear for their mother, their own helplessness in protecting her, or blame themselves for not preventing /causing it - may become violent themselves or have other serious emotional and behavioral problems - Let participant know that WIC is a place she can trust to come for help - Share these steps for a quick exit with women experiencing domestic violence - > Always keep some money hidden - > Pack a suitcase or bag to store with a friend or neighbor - Include a change of clothing for self and children, toilet articles, and extra set of keys to the house and/or the car - Keep special items in easy to locate but safe place so that they can be located on short notice - Items include medicine, ID, social security cards and birth certificates, marriage license, insurance policies, extra cash, checkbook, savings account book, valuable jewelry, credit cards, WIC ID packet, and immunization records - Know exactly where to go and how to get family member or friend who will help - > Call your doctor or go to emergency room if hurt - Call law enforcement (911) - Physical abuse is a crime - The only way to protect safety and guarantee that violent partner will get help is to involve legal system
+- There are five tasks in helping victims of domestic violence - Ask questions - Assess woman's safety - > Report to law enforcement - > Refer her to those who can provide more help - Chart the violence and referrals - Avoid using the words "domestic violence", "abused", or "battered" when speaking with victim - Counsel parent on impact of domestic violence on children: - > may be injured during an incident of parental violence - may be traumatized by fear for their mother, their own helplessness in protecting her, or blame themselves for not preventing /causing it - may become violent themselves or have other serious emotional and behavioral problems - Let participant know that WIC is a place she can trust to come for help - Share these steps for a quick exit with women experiencing domestic violence - Always keep some money hidden - > Pack a suitcase or bag to store with a friend or neighbor - Include a change of clothing for self and children, toilet articles, and extra set of keys to the house and/or the car - Keep special items in easy to locate but safe place so that they can be located on short notice - Items include medicine, ID, social security cards and birth certificates, marriage license, insurance policies, extra cash, checkbook, savings account book, valuable jewelry, credit cards, WIC ID packet, and immunization records - Know exactly where to go and how to get family member or friend who will help - Call your doctor or go to emergency room if hurt - Call law enforcement (911) - o Physical abuse is a crime - The only way to protect safety and guarantee that violent partner will get help is to involve legal system

-Institute of Medicine: WIC Nutrition Risk Criteria: A Scientific Assessment; 1996; pp. 317-321.
+1. Institute of Medicine: WIC Nutrition Risk Criteria: A Scientific Assessment; 1996; pp. 317-321.

 2. The Child Abuse Prevention and Treatment Act Reauthorized; October 1996; Public Law 104-25.